 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+David Pierce: Our approach allows an a priori, quantitative, and non-invasive assessment of the center of resistance, regarded as the fundamental reference point for predictable tooth movement.
+Our method uses newer low-dose, low resolution cone beam computed tomography (CBCT) images to determine the center of resistance for an arbitrary set of teeth.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera